wbolster/telwoord/README.rst

 Telwoord
 ========

-A Python library to convert numerals into their Dutch written form.
+A Python library to convert numbers into their Dutch written form.

 Installation